pranaygp/pedit/README.md

 1. You use the `data-pedit` attribute in your html code on elements that you/your client might want to edit in the future.
 2. When viewing the site on chrome with the [extension][extension], you'll see the pedit logo in your address bar.
 Hit it!
-3. Your website becomes magically editable (after authentucating you ofcourse).
+3. Your website magically becomes editable (after authenticating you, ofcourse).
 All changes made are saved (as a hidden bonus, changes are live and updates are pushed to everyone viewing your page in realtime)!

 ## Installation